debops/debops/docs/code-signing-policy.rst

 This should allow for secure code authentication.
-That means that tampering with the code on the source code management platform can be reliable detected by DebOps Tools, DebOps Developers and all of the users of the Project and thus the integrity of the Project does not rely on centralized parties anymore.
+That means that tampering with the code on the source code management platform can be reliable detected by `DebOps Tools`_, DebOps Developers and all of the users of the Project and thus the integrity of the Project does not rely on centralized parties anymore.
 Additionally, this ensures a trusted audit trail.